yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 allocate lots of time, plan out the work carefully, and use third-party solutions (e.g., clusters managed by cloud providers) whenever possible as opposed to building things from scratch.

-The migration process is hard, and there are definitely still some rough edges in the Kubernetes ecosystem, but I think the end result can really improve developer happiness and productivity if implemented in a sensible way.
+Even with strong execution, the migration can take years and require contributions from engineering teams across the company.
+It's hard work, and there are definitely still some rough edges in the Kubernetes ecosystem, but I think the end result can really improve developer happiness and productivity if implemented in a sensible way.
 Good luck!